practicalli/engineering-playbook/docs/source-control/git-configuration.md

 ## Commit signing with SSH Key

-Automatic signing each commit with the authors private key ensures traceability of all changes in the Git repository (prevents commit spoofing).
+Automatically signing each commit with the authors private key ensures traceability of all changes in the Git repository (prevents commit spoofing).

 Every company that deals with sensitive data should ensure all commits are signed to provide accountability for all code and configuration commits.

-> [SEGAS-00009](https://engineering.homeoffice.gov.uk/standards/signing-code-commits/) is a United Kingdom Home Office engineering standard that requires all commits be signed.
+> [:globe_with_meridians: SEGAS-00009](https://engineering.homeoffice.gov.uk/standards/signing-code-commits/){target=_blank} is a United Kingdom Home Office engineering standard that requires all commits be signed.

 A public SSH key can be registered with a GitHub account as a signing key which is used to validate commits cryptographically signed by the corresponding private key.